 - event \Elgg\Notifications\NotificationEvent instance that describes the notification event - subscriptions a list of subscriptions.
-See 'get', 'subscriptions' hook for details prepare, notification A high level hook that alter instance of can he used \Elgg\Notifications\Notification before user.
-Applies it is sent to the to subscriptions and instant notifications.
+See 'get', 'subscriptions' hook for details prepare, notification A high level hook that can be used instance of alter \Elgg\Notifications\Notification before it is sent to the user.
+Applies subscriptions and instant notifications.
 This hook is triggered before a more granular 'prepare', 'notification:<action>:<entity_type>:<entity_subtype>' 'send:before', 'notifications.
 Hook handler should return an altered notification object.